-The Net Zero Emissions by 2050 Scenario (NZE) is a normative IEA scenario that shows a pathway for the global energy sector to achieve net zero CO2 emissions by 2050, with advanced economies reaching net zero emissions in advance of others.
-This scenario also meets key energy-related United Nations Sustainable Development Goals (SDGs), in particular by achieving universal energy access by 2030 and major improvements in air quality.
-It is consistent with limiting the global temperature rise to 1.5 °C with no or limited temperature overshoot (with a 50% probability), in line with reductions assessed in the IPCC in its Sixth Assessment Report.
+The NZE Scenario is a normative scenario that shows a pathway for the global energy sector to achieve net zero $CO_2$ emissions by 2050, with advanced economies reaching net zero emissions in advance of others.
+This scenario also meets key energy-related Sustainable Development Goals (SDGs), in particular universal energy access by 2030 and major improvements in air quality.
+It is consistent with limiting the global temperature rise to 1.5 °C (with at least a 50% probability) with limited overshoot, in line with reductions assessed in the Intergovernmental Panel on Climate Change (IPCC)'s Sixth Assessment Report.

-There are many possible paths to achieve net zero CO2 emissions globally by 2050 and many uncertainties that could affect any of them; the NZE Scenario is therefore a path, not the path to net zero emissions.
-Much depends, for example, on the pace of innovation in new and emerging technologies, the extent to which citizens are able or willing to change behaviour, the availability of sustainable bioenergy and the extent and effectiveness of international collaboration.
-The Net Zero Emissions by 2050 Scenario is built on the following principles:
+There are many possible paths to achieve net zero $CO_2$ emissions globally by 2050 and many uncertainties that could affect any of those pathways; the NZE Scenario is therefore a path, and not the path to net zero emissions.

+The 2023 Net Zero Emissions by 2050 Scenario: